 I am a political sociologist with a focus on mass violence, gender, politics, and development.
-My current research agenda examines the political and social consequences armed conflict.
-My first book, War, Women, and Power in Rwanda and Bosnia-Herzegovina, is forthcoming at Cambridge University Press.
-The book draws from over 250 interviews with women in Rwanda and Bosnia to investigate the impact of war violence on women's political mobilization.
+My research examines the political, economic, and social consequences of armed conflict.
+My first book, War, Women, and Power: From Violence to Mobilization in Rwanda and Bosnia-Herzegovina (Cambridge University Press 2018), draws from over 260 interviews with women in Rwanda and Bosnia to investigate the impact of violence on women's political mobilization.
 I define "politics" broadly, seeing women's participation in community organizations and in public spaces as an extension of their political agency.
 In the project I integrate a feminist, gender-focused perspective into historical institutionalist research on the long-term social and political consequences of war.

 Together with Milli Lake (LSE), my current research critically examines women’s empowerment interventions after war.
 As part of the Women’s Rights After War (WRAW) Project, we are compiling a dataset and series of case studies aimed at evaluating whether, and under what conditions, women’s empowerment interventions can differentially benefit women from different backgrounds, map onto—and even aggravate—existing socio-political cleavages, and be used instrumentally by regimes to consolidate their political control.

 My other ongoing major research project, Measuring the Micro-Dynamics of Women’s Mobilization (MicroMob), aims to gather fine-grained, gender disaggregated data on who participates in mass protest events around the world using participant-generated photographs from episodes of contentious politics.
 In early 2019, I am interviewing activists as part of this project in order to better understand how gender shapes the trajectories and successes of these movements (see Fighting for Rights).